 Bearer: Rage from Discord.

-Coat of arms depicted by me, illuminated with lights and shadows, outlined in Sable, with a semi-circular external shape and with a leather finishing.
+Arms depicted by me, highlighted with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a leather finishing.

 Style keywords: Outlined in sable, Illuminated, Semi-circular and Leather.